 If not for yourself, then get a flu shot for those around you.
 Like wearing a mask, getting a flu shot is an act of kindness to help protect friends, family, and at-risk populations.

-The Centers for Disease Control and Prevention (CDC) recommends individuals over the age of 6 months, with no known allergies to gelatin, gentamycin, eggs, or prior allergic reactions to the vaccine and with no history of Guillain-Barré Syndrome (GBS) or other serious illness, should get an annual seasonal influenza vaccine.
+The Centers for Disease Control and Prevention (CDC) recommend individuals over the age of 9 years, with no known allergies to gelatin, gentamycin, eggs or prior allergic reactions to the vaccine, and with no history of Guillain-Barré Syndrome (GBS) or other serious illness, get an annual seasonal influenza vaccine.

 It generally takes two weeks after receiving the flu shot for your body to build up enough antibodies to protect against an influenza infection.
 Once the antibodies are present, you are considered protected until the beginning of the next flu season.

 Yes.
-Because the influenza virus changes each year and because protection from the virus declines over time, you should get the flu vaccine each year.
+You should get the flu vaccine each year, because the influenza virus changes each year, and because protection from the virus declines over time.

 Yes.
 We offer different formulas of the flu vaccine to accommodate the needs of individuals.
-We have standard dose flu shots, high-dose shots for people 65 years old or older.
+We have standard-dose flu shots, and high-dose shots for people 65 years old or older.

-The CDC recommends that pregnant women receive the flu shot to protect themselves and their unborn babies from the flu.
+The CDC recommends that pregnant women receive the flu shot to protect them and their unborn babies from the flu.

 The most common side effects reported from the flu shot include: